justindomke/numbat/README.md

 ### Things that work out of the box

-`ntensor` is registered with Jax as a Pytree, so things like `jax.jit` and `jax.tree_flatten` work with `ntensor`s out of the box.
+`ntensor` is registered with Jax as a Pytree node, so things like `jax.jit` and `jax.tree_flatten` work with `ntensor`s out of the box.
 For example, this is fine:

 ```python
 import jax